IMDC/Webmoti-Employ/README.md

 }
 ```

+## Possible errors and solutions

-## Firefox Dev WebRTC error
+### Firefox Dev WebRTC error
 When you run the Vite dev server in Firefox and you join an interview, it will fail with this error in the console:

 ```text
 WebRTC: ICE failed, add a STUN server and see about:webrtc for more details
 ```

-Use Chrome instead for developing.
+Solution: Use Chrome instead for developing.

+### Problem with pnpm lockfile

+This problem could manifest in many different ways, for example zoom video not working or a strange error in the console.
+Usually this will happen after the dependencies were changed, maybe with dependabot or manually.

+Solution: Delete `pnpm-lock.yaml` and run `pnpm i` to regenerate the lockfile.